FOREPLAY (I MEANT FOREWORD!)

 Why am I writing about sexuality?

 The article that follows represents the first of several shares on the subject of sexuality from an Ayurvedic point of view.
-This article offers understanding on how things work.
+This article provides an understanding on how things work.
 Later articles will focus on what we can do with this understanding.

 THE ACT (I MEAN THE ARTICLE!)

-Ayurveda highlights the role that our sex life plays in health.
+Ayurveda highlights the role that our sex life plays in overall health and well-being for body and mind.
 In the preventative health lessons in the classic teachings, “Three Pillars of Health” are defined as :

 - Food i.e. balanced reception of energy (many articles for example)